 Are you looking at hiring school age employees?

-With Summer Holidays upon us, you may be hiring school age employees to work for you.
+With summer holidays not too far away, you may be hiring school age employees to work for you.
 Be sure you adhere to the special restrictions for school age employees.

 Restrictions on working hours

 If you employ school-aged students, their work hours must be outside of school hours.
 Also, they cannot work between 10pm and 6am.
 Essentially, they cannot work any time that interferes with their school work.

 Secondly, all employees have the right to representation, when dealing with their employer.
 So, young employees may choose to have their parents support them.
 Ensure you provide an employment agreement, for the employee to take away and review with a support person.

 You can click here to access our Employment Agreement templates.

 See our full advice on the minimum wage in New Zealand here.

 Record the employee’s age in wage and time records

 Just like for all employees, you must keep accurate wage and time records for young employees.
 In addition, if the employee is under 20 years of age, you must record the employee’s age in these records.